fwy52/gamma-ga2o3_nep/06_scripts/README.md

-The plotting scripts used in this work are based on the code from the [tang070205/tools](https://github.com/tang070205/tools/blob/main) repository.
+The plotting scripts used in this work are based on the code from the [tang070205/tools](https://github.com/tang070205/tools/blob/main)